jhzhang98/IQSRec/README.md

 You can read more information about the algorithm from our publication:

 1. Yanjun Shu,  Jianhang Zhang, Wei Emma Zhang, Decheng Zuo, and Quan Z. Sheng.
-"IQSrec: An Efficient and Diversified Skyline Services Recommendation on Incomplete QoS", manuscript.
+"IQSrec: An Efficient and Diversified Skyline Services Recommendation on Incomplete QoS", manuscript for TSC.

 ## Dependencies